Stratford, Connecticut: Fire department

 Established in 1909, the fire department operates out of four stations located throughout the town.
-The fire department staffs 4 engine companies, a truck company, a rescue unit, and a shift commander along with several specialized response units.
+The fire department staffs four engine companies, a truck company, a rescue unit, and a shift commander along with several specialized response units.
 The department responds to approximately 6000 calls annually.

 Police department

 Created in 1917, the Stratford Police Department has a force of 98 officers.
-The department's units include arson investigation, crime prevention, identification & forensic unit and narcotics & vice.
+The department's units include arson investigation, crime prevention, a identification & forensic unit, and narcotics & vice.
 Stratford also has a boat patrol, a K-9 unit, and an animal control unit.

 Education

 Public education

 Public education in Stratford is managed by the Stratford Board of Education, which operates 13 schools: two high schools, two middle schools, and nine elementary schools.
-The district has about 6,800 students and 1,095 staff, including 577 teachers, counselors, and specialists.
+The district has about 6,800 students and 1,095 staff including 577 teachers, counselors, and specialists.